 So out of 250 resumes sent, 75% are deleted by Applicant Tracking Systems.
 Of the remaining candidates, 4-6 will be interviewed and one person will get a job offer.

 Okay, I know what you’re thinking.
 Enough with these scary statistics – how the heck do I get my resume past the bots?
+Is it possible to beat applicant tracking systems?

 Don’t worry, we’ve got you covered.
 Here are 10 tips to get your resume past the ATS!